JoseMariaMicoli/JoseMariaMicoli/README.md

 • Threat-Informed Defense
 • Structured Rules of Engagement

-All offensive activity is designed to produce **measurable defensive insights**.
+All offensive activity is designed to produce **measurable defensive insights.**

 ---